 Whether you’re vacationing or stay-cationing, Weaverville offers residents and visitors alike many opportunities to Live Abundantly in WNC.
 Here’s a quick itinerary for a bountiful weekend in Weaverville, NC.

 Friday Evening in Weaverville

-Western North Carolina is full of big skies, so it’s easy to enjoy your evening even if you’re just out in the middle of nowhere enjoying the stars.
+Western North Carolina is full of big skies, so it’s easy to enjoy your evening—even if you’re just out in the middle of nowhere enjoying the stars.
 But for more active travelers, it’s easy to find a different adventure.
-Travel a few miles south into Asheville for myriad bars and restaurants, music and theater venues, and special events.
-Or, take a short drive to Hot Springs Resort & Spa, where natural hot mineral waters offer a natural and luxurious getaway.
+Travel a few miles south into Downtown Asheville for myriad bars and restaurants, music and theater venues, art galleries, and special events.
+The district buzzes with commerce, dining, and entertainment around the clock.